-Given the importance of family investments for early child development (Todd and Wolpin, 2007; Cunha and Heckman, 2008; Cunha et al., 2010; Del Boca et al., 2014; Pavan, 2014), we concentrate on understanding why low-income families invest so much less in their young children compared to higher income families (Guryan et al., 2008; Kaushal et al., 2011).
+Given the importance of family investments for early child development (Todd and Wolpin, 2007; Cunha and Heckman, 2008; Cunha et al., 2010; Del Boca et al., 2014; Pavan, 2014), we concentrate on understanding why low-income families invest so much less in their young children compared to higher-income families (Guryan et al., 2008; Kaushal et al., 2011).
 We consider four broad mechanisms often thought to explain early investment and achievement gaps by family income.

-First, the natural ability of children and parents may be correlated (Becker and Tomes, 1979, 1986).
-If child achievement is an increasing function of own ability, then a positive intergenerational ability correlation can generate the income - achievement gradients documented in the literature.
-Second, parents may enjoy making investments in their children.
-If investments provide a direct benefit to parents above and beyond the future labor market returns to children, parents will choose to invest more as their income rises like they would purchase more of any other normal good (Lazear, 1977).
-It is also possible that low- and high-income families place different intrinsic value on investments or human capital more generally (Abbott et al., 2013).
-Third, low-income parents may be poorly informed about the productivity of or returns to investments in their children
+- 1. The natural ability of children and parents might be correlated (Becker and Tomes, 1979, 1986).
+If child achievement is an increasing function of own ability, then a positive intergenerational ability correlation can generate the income-achievement gradients documented in the literature. - 2.
+Parents might enjoy making investments in their children.
+If investments provide a direct benefit to parents above and beyond the future labor market returns to children, then parents will choose to invest more as their income rises, in a similar way as they would purchase more of any other normal good (Lazear, 1977).
+It is also possible that low- and high-income families place different intrinsic value on investments or human capital more generally (Abbott et al., 2013). - 3.
+Low-income parents might be poorly informed about the productivity of, or returns to investments in, their children (Cunha et al., 2013; Cunha, 2014; Dizon-Ross, 2015).
+For example, poor parents might incorrectly believe that investments in their young children are unproductive (or poorly rewarded in the labor market), or they might simply face greater uncertainty in the productivity of or returns to investments.
+Alternatively, poor parents might recognize the importance of investment activities/goods are most productive. - 4.
+Poor families might be unable to invest efficiently in their children due to limits on their capacity to borrow against their own future income or against the potentially high returns on investments in their children (Becker and Tomes, 1979, 1986; Caucutt and Lochner, 2006, 2012; Cunha et al., 2006; Cunha and Heckman, 2007; Cunha, 2013; Lee and Seshadri, 2014).

-1Recent studies show that these early achievement and educational attainment gaps have been growing in the United States for decades (Belley and Lochner, 2007; Reardon, 2011).
+&lt;sup>1 Recent studies show that these early achievement and educational attainment gaps have been growing in the United States for decades (Belley and Lochner, 2007; Reardon, 2011).